mme384/Image-Classifier-VGG16/README.md

 # AI Programming with Python Project

-This project contains the code created as partial fulfilment for Udacity's AI Programming with Python Nanodegree program.
+CNN VGG16 image classifier build on PyTorch.
+Developed as partial fulfilment for Udacity's AI Programming with Python Nanodegree program.

-First, train.py is developed to define a CNN VGG16 in PyTorch, trained and the network parameters stored in a checkpoint file.
-Second, predict.py rebuilds the model and predict the class of an input image
+1) train.py defines a CNN based on VGG16 based on PyTorch, traines the model and saves the checkpoints.
+2) predict.py rebuilds the model and predict the class of an input image

 ## Project Files
 - README.md: Project README